Book Talk: Former Peace Corp volunteer finds Africa changed

-NEW YORK (Reuters) - A former Peace Corps volunteer who views his time in Malawi in the 1960s as the highlight of his life goes back when his marriage falters, only to find the southern African country he remembers has unraveled through poverty and AIDS, or perhaps never existed.
+NEW YORK, June 28 (Reuters) - A former Peace Corps volunteer who views his time in Malawi in the 1960s as the highlight of his life goes back when his marriage falters, only to find the southern African country he remembers has unraveled through poverty and AIDS, or perhaps never existed.

 Largely set in a small isolated village in modern Malawi, “The Lower River” is the 29th work of fiction by Paul Theroux, 71.